 - Make a plan

 ‘If you fail to plan, you are planning to fail.’
 To lose weight and keep it off you have to make a plan!
 Meal planning is a habit most of us do not practice but the more you do it the more natural it becomes.
 It may sound tedious at first but I guarantee you that if you plan your meals either a week, day, or even the morning in advance you will be prepared and following your plan will be so much easier.
 With a plan set to follow, you will not have to worry about what to eat last minute that could resort to ordering takeout, having a calorie-dense snack, or skipping meals which is all we want to avoid in order to lose weight.
-If you need help making a plan or do not know where to begin, our weight loss clinic can help!
+If you need help to make a plan or do not know where to begin, our weight loss clinic can help!
 Feel free to call our office to meet with our Registered San Diego Dietitian at (619) 382-3315.